Papers

 Is Bigger Edit Batch Size Always Better? -- An Empirical Study on Model Editing with Llama-3

-This study presents a targeted model editing analysis focused on the latest large language model, Llama-3.
+Abstract: This study presents a targeted model editing analysis focused on the latest LLM, Llama-3.
 We explore the efficacy of popular model editing techniques - ROME, MEMIT, and EMMET, which are designed for precise layer interventions.
 We identify the most effective layers for targeted edits through an evaluation that encompasses up to 4096 edits across three distinct strategies: sequential editing, batch editing, and a hybrid approach we call as sequential-batch editing.
 Our findings indicate that increasing edit batch-sizes may degrade model performance more significantly than using smaller edit batches sequentially for equal number of edits.
 With this, we argue that sequential model editing is an important component for scaling model editing methods and future research should focus on methods that combine both batched and sequential editing.
 This observation suggests a potential limitation in current model editing methods which push towards bigger edit batch sizes, and we hope it paves way for future investigations into optimizing batch sizes and model editing performance.

-Model Editing Techniques for Llama-3 Language Model
+Model Editing Techniques for Llama-3 LLM

-Overview of Large Language Model Editing
+Overview of LLM Editing

 LLMs like Llama-3 are incredibly versatile tools in AI, employed across various domains including translation, content generation, and more.
 However, keeping these models updated and accurate poses significant challenges.
 Model editing is a method that attempts to tweak an existing model to correct errors or update its knowledge base without full retraining, which is resource-intensive.
 This blog post explores an insightful analysis of different model editing techniques namely ROME, MEMIT, and EMMET, as applied to the Llama-3 model.